Noordin Haji: Honours and awards

 On 12 December 2012, during the 49th Jamhuri Day celebrations, Haji received the Order of the Grand Warrior of Kenya (OGW) by the then President of the Republic of Kenya, Mwai Kibaki for distinguished services to the nation.
 Later on, on 12 December 2018, he also received the Chief of the Order of the Burning Spear (CBS) by H.E Uhuru Kenyatta, the President of the Republic of Kenya for his distinguished efforts in the fight against graft.

 In recognition of Haji's role as the DPP, he has received numerous awards which include the 2019 Leadership Integrity Award given to him by the Action for Transparency, the Kenyan subsidiary of Transparency International, 2019 Star Person of the Year Award by the Star, and the 2019 Distinguished Taxpayers Award by H.E President Uhuru Kenyatta, among others.

+Controversy

+In 2023 there has been a growing public concern over the withdrawal of high profile cases by the DPP touching on politicians aligned to President William Ruto.
+This has seen Haji stripped of an integrity award issued to him in 2019 by Transparency International Kenya.